waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Puzzle & Hypothesis Log
 ### A. Active Hypotheses
-- **Pokemon Mansion Gate System:** The gates are not on a simple toggle system.
-Hypothesis: There are hidden pressure plates or a specific sequence of switch interactions that control the gates.
-Test: Explore the newly opened southern area on 1F to look for triggers.
-Systematically test each switch in isolation to confirm its direct effect.
 - **Pokemon Mansion B1F:** The basement floor, accessible via stairs on 3F, likely holds the SECRET KEY.
 Hypothesis: The key is guarded by a trainer or hidden behind a puzzle.
 Test: Fully explore B1F.

 ### B. Solved Puzzles & Confirmed Mechanics
+- **Pokemon Mansion 1F Puzzle System:** Confirmed 'alternating doors' mechanic.
+The switch at (3, 6) toggles the western gates at (17, 8) and the southern gates at (25, 14) inversely.
+When one set is open, the other is closed.
+(Confirmed T53862)
-- **Pokemon Mansion Puzzle (Floors 1-3):** The mansion uses an 'alternating doors' system controlled by switches.
+- **Pokemon Mansion Puzzle (Floors 2-3):** The mansion uses an 'alternating doors' system controlled by switches.
-  - **1F Switch (3, 6):** Toggles the western gates at (17, 8/18, 8).
-(Confirmed T53644)
   - **2F Switch (3, 12):** Toggles northern gates (10, 5/6) and southern gates (8, 23/24).
 (Confirmed T52787)
   - **3F Switch (11, 6):** Toggles central gates (16, 5/6) and southern gates (16, 11/12).
 (Confirmed T52735)
 - **Saffron Gym Puzzle:** Path to Sabrina was blocked until Silph Co. was cleared, which unlocked the correct teleporter path.
 (Confirmed T51442)
 - **Silph Co.
 Puzzles (4F & 10F):** CARD KEY was required for many gates.
 Defeating Giovanni (11F) was the main trigger to activate the correct teleporter paths on 10F.
 (Confirmed T51271, T51442)

-- **Pokemon Mansion 1F:** Wild Grimer can be encountered.
-- **Pokemon Mansion 1F Puzzle System:** Confirmed 'alternating doors' mechanic.
-The switch at (3, 6) toggles the western gates at (17, 8) and the southern gates at (25, 14) inversely.
-When one set is open, the other is closed.
-- **Pokemon Mansion 1F Puzzle System:** Confirmed 'alternating doors' mechanic.
-The switch at (3, 6) toggles the western gates at (17, 8) and the southern gates at (25, 14) inversely.
-When one set is open, the other is closed.
+## V. Pokemon Encounter Log
-- **Pokemon Mansion 1F Encounters:** Wild Grimer and Raticate can be found.
+- **Pokemon Mansion 1F:** Wild Grimer and Raticate can be found.